About

 Cleaning the moat

 For example, in December 2010, the CBT used part of its local fund (along with a contribution from GHF and private donations) to install solar panels.
 The solar panels have dramatically cut the fuel expenses previously needed to run a gasoline generator.
-As the fund grows larger the CBT and Commune Council hope to relocate the CBT office and work on community development projects like water security and road improvements.
+As the fund grows larger the CBT and commune council hope to relocate the CBT office and work on community development projects like water security and road improvements.